 All of these options require you to have a Wi-Fi client to use, and you must use the Wi-Fi and settings of the original network.
 You have no control over that.

-To be clear, this post is not about how to hack into a secure Wi-Fi network.
-You need to have access to the remote network already, either via an agreement with the owner or pay for the connection.
+This post is not about how to hack into a secure Wi-Fi network.
+You need to already have access to the remote network, either via an agreement with the owner or pay for the connection.
 In short, you need to make that network available for you to use first.

 But I already get the Wi-Fi, why bother?